![]() |

 c) This Section does not apply to the following communications:

 3) Communications regarding the administration and implementation of an existing contract, except communications regarding change orders or the renewal or extension of an existing contract.
-[30 ILCS 500/150-39(a)]

-4) Communications between a State employee and:
+4) Statements made by a State employee to:

 A) the State employee's agency head;

-B) other State employees of that agency;
+B) other employees of that agency;

 C) employees of the Executive Ethics Commission; or

-D) an employee of another State agency who, through the communication, is either
+D) an employee of another State agency who, through the communication, is either:

 i) exercising his or her experience or expertise in the subject matter of the particular procurement in the normal course of business, for official purposes, and at the initiation of the purchasing agency or the appropriate State Purchasing Officer; or